oljessiejames/BlueDogCommand3.0/replit.md

 ## Project Overview

 Blue Dog Command is a full-stack TypeScript application with a dark military theme designed for task and reminder management.
-The app features three main sections:
+The app features four main sections:
 - **Situation Room**: Dashboard with KPI metrics, operational status, and AI-powered tactical assistant
 - **Directives**: Task management with priority levels and completion tracking
 - **Op Notices**: Scheduled reminders with repeat options
+- **Calendar**: Unified timeline view of directives and notices with Excel import capability

 ## Tech Stack